Parents’ Role in Children’s Self-Esteem

 Dear Parent/Legal Guardian:

-During the COVID-19 State-mandated shutdown, Anne Arundel County Public Schools is using a remote process to enroll students for the 2020-2021 school year for grades K-12.
+Anne Arundel County Public Schools is now using a remote process to enroll students for grades K-12.

 The following documents are required for enrollment: